OpenCAPI/omi_host_fire/README.md

 This FIRE design contains the FPGA code of an OMI host.
 It has all the features needed to configure, initialize, train and test an OMI DDIMM through OMI links.

 OMI stands for Open Memory Interface.
-Check OMI web site at https://openmemoryinterface.org Friendly documentation providing reference documentation, design and enablement code can also be found at https://opencapi.github.io/omi-doc/
+Check OMI web site at https://openmemoryinterface.org

+Friendly documentation providing reference documentation, design and enablement code can also be found at https://opencapi.github.io/omi-doc/

 # Hardware requirements

-This FIRE design targets as of today 2 boards:
+As of today, this FIRE design targets 2 boards:
 * __Apollo__ board which is a lab experimentation board (not for distribution)
     * AMD/Xilinx FPGA __XCVU7P__
     * 4 ports (x8 OMI links) enabled in this design